benitakbritto/TodoList-Ethereum/README.md

 # TodoList-Ethereum
-*Prerequisites to run this application:*
+-*Prerequisites to run this application:*
 1. Install [Node](https://nodejs.org/en/download/)
 2. To ensure node is install properly, type the following in your Command Prompt/Terminal: ``` node -v ```
 3. Download [Ganache](https://www.trufflesuite.com/ganache).
 This will be your personal blockchain.